Welcome, dear pollinator friend!

 For over 30 years, I have dedicated my life to empowering women and trauma survivors—from those overcoming domestic violence and human trafficking to immigrants and refugees seeking a new beginning.
 As the founder of Empowered Women International (2002–2015) and The Association for the Promotion of Women, Romania (1997–2001), I have witnessed the profound impact of healing, creativity, and community in restoring lives and livelihoods.

-In 2022, together with my daughter, Geanina Fripp Emerson, a passionate mental health advocate, I created the Pollinators Foundation based on a dream I nurtured for years - to empower people to heal from trauma, grief, and mental health challenges through community-based healing arts practices.
+In 2022, together with my daughter, Geanina Fripp Emerson, a passionate mental health advocate, I created the Pollinators Foundation based on a dream I nurtured for years - to empower people to heal from trauma, grief, and mental health challenges and end the stigma surrounding mental illness.

 But we can change this, together, by creating a community mental wellness response.